happybit/Conn/index.md

 # Notice

+1. **Conn supports Android 4.1.2 onwards**;
-1. For devices with Android Lollipop or above, it requires root privilege since the method working on pre-Lollipop to enable/disable mobile data has been [deprecated](https://code.google.com/p/android/issues/detail?can=2&start=0&num=100&q=&colspec=ID%20Type%20Status%20Owner%20Summary%20Stars&groupby=&sort=&id=78084) from Android 5.0 API.
+2. For devices with Android Lollipop or above, it requires root privilege since the method working on pre-Lollipop to enable/disable mobile data has been [deprecated](https://code.google.com/p/android/issues/detail?can=2&start=0&num=100&q=&colspec=ID%20Type%20Status%20Owner%20Summary%20Stars&groupby=&sort=&id=78084) from Android 5.0 API.
 2. In order to reteive/change network state, you need to grant below permissions:
   * CHANGE_NETWORK_STATE;
   * ACCESS_NETWORK_STATE;